Rbenney15/blog-tech/README.md

 To run the application you will need to do the following:
 * Install all appropriate npm packages
 * Run test - npm run test
-* Seed the DB - npm run seed
+* Seed the DB - node seeds/index.js
-* Start the server - npm start server
+* Start the server - node server

 # Questions
 * GitHub url where the project is located: https://github.com/Rbenney15/blog-tech.git